 As a central ordering principle of liberalism, tolerance seems to illustrate a permanent desire to maintain a cohesive political unit and protect individual claims to freedom.
 However, as the impact of liberalism grew and became more intertwined with capitalism, tolerance provided an avenue for repression.
-10 By limiting the extent of individual freedom, liberal polities produced a new form of tolerance that expects individual acceptance and subservience, a process that results in both inclusionary and exclusionary practices.
+By limiting the extent of individual freedom, liberal polities produced a new form of tolerance that expects individual acceptance and subservience, a process that results in both inclusionary and exclusionary practices.
 To not tolerate means to produce another category; the intolerable who in physical manifestations often become an external other used to protect liberal values.
-Historically, this condition of repressive tolerance emerged distinct from the progressive tolerance "consented to" at the moment of political consent.
-While the latter describes tolerance as the recognition of an external authority consented to in order to protect subjective and economic freedom, the former suggests that liberal tolerance becomes a philosophical and political tool used to cement State power and justify the consequences of liberal-capitalism: economic disparity, environmental destruction, hierarchical political and social structures, etc, etc. 11 At the subjective level, Marcuse, in a study on authority, envisions an irreconcilable duality that helps structure liberal tolerance: "the authority relationship [...] assures two essential elements in the mental attitude of he who is subject to authority: a certain measure of freedom (voluntariness: recognition and affirmation of the bearer of authority, which is not based solely on coercion) and conversely, submission, the tying of will (indeed of thought and reason) to the authoritative will of an Other."
+Historically, this condition of repressive tolerance emerged distinct from the progressive tolerance as the recognition of an external authority consented to in order to protect subjective and economic freedom, the former suggests that liberal tolerance becomes a philosophical and political tool used to cement State power and justify the consequences of liberal-capitalism: economic disparity, environmental destruction, hierarchical political and social structures, etc, etc. At the subjective level, Marcuse, in a study on authority, envisions an irreconcilable duality that helps structure liberal tolerance: "the authority relationship [...] assures two essential elements in the mental attitude of he who is subject to authority: a certain measure of freedom (voluntariness: recognition and affirmation of the bearer of authority, which is not based solely on coercion) and conversely, submission, the tying of will (indeed of thought and reason) to the authoritative will of an Other."
 This duality helps elucidate the ways in which subjective repression and external, environmental (natural, political, social, and cultural) destruction can be overlooked in liberal polities due to a narrowing of individual freedom, i.e. economic and personal liberty secured by an external State.